Credentialing Denials: 8 Common Reasons and How to Avoid Them

 Delays in credentialing or enrollment can lead to major revenue loss.
 On average, a one-day delay in provider onboarding can cost $10,122 for just one doctor.

-Multiply that by the number of new doctors who are inefficiently enrolled and credentialled per day.
+Multiply that by the number of new doctors who are inefficiently enrolled and credentialed per day.
 You see that it runs into tens of thousands and millions of dollars.

 Moreover, the administrative burden associated with correcting denied claims or resubmitting enrollment applications can be costly and time-consuming.